Table of Contents

 Scan All Attachments

 Part of efficiently navigating the dangerous waters of the internet and by default email services is knowing who to trust and when.
 This too can catch even the wary as a family member could send a malicious virus without knowing it.
 It is advised that you treat all emails wearily and scan all attachments.
-Many antivirus and anti-malware offerings have such a facility and it should be used where ever possible.
+Many antivirus offerings have such a facility and it should be used where ever possible.
 One of the most malicious malware programs discovered in 2014 was a trojan file designed to look like an HTML page from an online banking service, designed to tempt users into clicking bad links and divulging personal information.
 To avoid similar styled attacks don’t click financial links in emails.
 Rather type the correct URL into your browser yourself to go directly to the genuine website for important transactions such as banking.

 Even when scanning attachments knowing what type of file extensions are typically used by hackers will also help avoid a nasty infection.
 Extensions can be recognized by the letters that come after the period in the file name: .GIF (a picture format), .JPG or .JPEG (another picture format), .TIF or .TIFF (an image file format), .MPG or .MPEG4 (a movie), and .MP3 (a music or sound file).
 Avoid opening extensions you are not aware of even if scanned to be safe as your antivirus may not detect a piece of malware as such.